 In the same vein of accepted wisdom that does not seem to be supported by robust typological evidence is the purported asymmetry in syllable structure: roots are supposed to allow a more marked set of possibilities than affixes.
-Thus, Urbanczyk (2011) cites Sanskrit and Tibetan as allowing complex onset clusters in roots but not in affixes.4 But such asymmetries can go in the other direction: in languages such as Lakhota, non-roots (affixes and clitics) may have codas, and roots are not allowed to (Albright 2004).
+Thus, Urbanczyk (2011) cites Sanskrit and Tibetan as allowing complex onset clusters in roots but not in affixes.
+But such asymmetries can go in the other direction: in languages such as Lakhota, non-roots (affixes and clitics) may have codas, whereas roots cannot (Albright 2004).
 Albright shows that phonological words may have codas, but they are invariably of the function class.
 A sliver of the intricate pattern is shown in (9):